Inference with Mondrian Random Forests: Conclusion

 \section{Conclusion}

-We presented a central limit theorem for the Mondrian random forest estimator and showed how it can be used to perform statistical inference on an unknown nonparametric regression function.
-We introduced a debiased version of Mondrian random forests, exploiting higher order smoothness, and demonstrated their advantages for statistical inference and their minimax optimality properties.
-Finally we discussed tuning parameter selection, enabling fully feasible and practical estimation and inference procedures.
+We presented a Berry--Esseen theorem under mild conditions for the Mondrian random forest estimator, and showed how it can be used to perform statistical inference on an unknown nonparametric regression function.
+We introduced debiased versions of Mondrian random forests, exploiting higher-order smoothness, and demonstrated their advantages for statistical inference and their minimax optimality properties.
+We discussed tuning parameter selection, enabling fully feasible and practical estimation and inference procedures, and demonstrated the empirical performance of our proposed methodology.
+Finally, we developed efficient algorithms for batch and online settings.